nmarks99/SkyNet-Firmware-Lite/README.md

 First, take a look at the GitHub Wiki Charles Zhou made [here](https://github.com/NUSTARS/SkyNet/wiki).
 It gives a pretty good summary of the project, however my fork here is somewhat difference, hence this README.
 I will go ahead and give my own summary of SkyNet here as well.
+Feel free to get in touch with me if you have any questions!

 ## Hardware
 SkyNet is a hardware/software system designed to stream real time data from a rocket during flight